Cardinals bracing for more positive tests as latest coronavirus crisis deepens

-The exact number of confirmed positives for the Cardinals is unknown, and complicated by the fact the team is running rapid tests for their personnel via a local hospital, in addition to the saliva tests being run through MLB’s laboratory, and the results reportedly have not always agreed.
-The team reportedly was expecting a new batch of results Sunday evening and another Monday.
+The number of confirmed positives for the Cardinals is unknown and complicated by the fact the team is running rapid tests for its personnel at a hospital, in addition to the saliva tests being run through MLB’s laboratory, and the results reportedly have not always agreed.

+“The team is still awaiting additional results from recent covid-19 testing, and based on the timing of those test results, we do not anticipate having any updates until [Monday],” the Cardinals said in a statement Sunday night.
+“The team will remain in Milwaukee tonight as planned.”

-The Cardinals confirmed Saturday night that one player and three staff members had tested positive, but said an additional player and three additional staff members received results that were inconclusive.
+The Cardinals confirmed Saturday night that one player and three staff members tested positive but said an additional player and three additional staff members received results that were inconclusive.
 The infected personnel were heading back to St. Louis in cars, while the rest of the team’s traveling party remained at the Milwaukee hotel.

-The Cardinals outbreak appears to be the second-biggest thus far in baseball, with the season only a week and a half old.
-The Miami Marlins had 18 players and two coaches test positive last week, forcing a week’s hiatus for both the Marlins and Philadelphia Phillies — who had hosted the Marlins for three games at the time of their outbreak — and a juggling of the schedules of four other teams.
+The Cardinals’ outbreak appears to be the second biggest in baseball, with the season only a week and a half old.
+The Miami Marlins had 18 players and two coaches test positive last week, forcing a week’s hiatus for both the Marlins and Philadelphia Phillies — who had hosted the Marlins for three games at the time of the outbreak — and a juggling of the schedules of four other teams.

 All told, 19 games have been postponed.
 The Phillies are scheduled to resume their season Monday at the New York Yankees, while the Marlins are due to resume Tuesday in Baltimore against the Orioles.